INFORMSJoC/2023.0162/data/README.md

 bnds_hs006 = [np.array([-10000, 10000]), np.array([-10000, 10000])]
 ```

 This line defines the initial box constraints.
-If no variable bounds were defined in the COCONUT Benchmark library we
+If no variable bounds were defined in the COCONUT Benchmark library, we
 used -10000 and 10000 as the default bounds.

 ```